swflint/qal/README.md

  - [SpringerLink](https://link.springer.com)
  - [ScienceDirect](https://sciencedirect.com)

-Other digital libraries and document repositories are in the works (including Wiley Online).

 ## Tools

-### `query-acad-library`
+### `qal-query`

 This tool can be used to try queries out on different digital libraries, as well as discover information about the capabilities and query options of each individual library.
+Options of note include:

+ - `-L` or `--list-libraries`: This option will list all libraries known to the system and their abbreviations.
+ - `-d` or `--describe`: When coupled with `-l`, describe a library, showing the query option names available and their descriptions.
+ - `-l` or `--library`: Select a library to query or describe.
+ - `-r` or `--results`: Select where to store results.
+ - `-q` or `--query`: Multiple allowed, should be of the form `query-option-name=value`.

-### `auto-query`
+### `qal-auto`

+This tool is used to automatically run several queries against supported digital libraries.
+There are several options, including:

+ - `-p` or `--plan-file`: The location of the plan file.
+Format described below.
+ - `-s` or `--status-file`: Where to store query status (allows for picking back up if interrupted).
+ - `-o` or `--output-file`: Where to store the results data.
+ - `-b` or `--number-batches`: How many batches to run (how many times through one page of each query/provider pair).
+ - `-v` or `--verbose`: Can show multiple times, more times is more verbose.

+#### Plan Files

+The plan file is a JSON-formatted dictionary, with at least the two following keys.

+ - `sites`: an array of dictionaries.
+Each dictionary contains minimum a `name`, and should contain a `key`, and can also contain `start` and `page_size` keys (integer values), and an optional `options` key with a dictionary of options.
+See documentation for particular APIs.
+ - `queries`: an array of dictionaries.
+These dictionaries map query options (symbolic names, see `qal-query --describe -l library` for options) to string values.

 ## Obtaining API Keys